-Fig. 6.1 SC design points in PS with full distribution of the generated d.c. power: 1 - generators, 2 - semiconductor rectifiers; 3 - d.c. main switchboard; 4 - EPP semiconductor inverters; 5 - semiconductor inverter of ship's general power users; 6 - semiconductor inverter of a thruster; 7 - main stepdown transformer; 8 - propulsion motors; 9 - thruster motor; 10 - equivalent motor switched over to generator mode, and the other from d.c. main switchboard 3.
+Fig. 6.1 SC design points in PS with full distribution of the generated d.c. power: 1 - generators, 2 - semiconductor rectifiers; 3 - d.c. main switchboard; 4 - EPP semiconductor inverters; 5 - semiconductor inverter of ship's general power users; 6 - semiconductor inverter of a thruster; 7 - main stepdown transformer; 8 - propulsion motors; 9 - thruster motor; 10 - equivalent motor

 Point K3 is found at inverter 4 input feeding the propulsion motor 8 or the thruster motor 9.
-Two SC currents converge in this point: the one from the propulsion motor (thruster motor) that has
+Two SC currents converge in this point; the one from the propulsion motor (thruster motor) the